resbazaz/website/resbaz/Arizona2023.md

 ## Where

-Hybrid event - join us on zoom (link TBD) or in person in one of our three locations!
+ResBaz Arizona 2023 will be a hybrid event; join us on zoom (link TBD) or in person in one of our three locations!

 **UArizona / Tucson**
 In-Person meeting: University of Arizona Libraries CATalyst Studio, rooms 252 & 254